stratiformdigital/.github/profile/README.md

-## Thanks for stopping by Stratiform Digital's GitHub
+## We are Stratiform Digital

+Welcome to our GitHub!
 This is where we develop and house our products.

-Visit [stratiform.digital](https://stratiform.digital) for company information.
+Learn more about us at [stratiform.digital](https://stratiform.digital)